Simplicity Review - is this the KiwiSaver scheme for you?

 - Worried about not having enough money when you retire?
 Don't retire poor - read our Retirement in a Nutshell guide (warning: it's brutally honest)

-Simplicity is the 2021 MoneyHub Editor's Choice for our Favourite KiwiSaver Index Growth Fund and Charitable KiwiSaver Scheme
+Simplicity is the 2023 MoneyHub Editor's Choice for the most Charitable KiwiSaver Scheme:

 First Steps - What is an 'index fund'?